Marine Johannès: Bourges

+Lyon ASVEL

 In 2019, she signed a 3 years contract with the winner of the French League Lyon ASVEL, a club owned by Tony Parker.
 Her first season was interrupted by COVID while her team was first in the standings.
 She was also named in the All-Euroleague 2nd team this shorten season.
 During the 2020-21 season, she had a career high 38 points against USK Praha and was in the All-Euroleague 2nd team again.
 In the French League, she was named in the First Team for the third time of her career but her team lost in the semi-finals, resulting in them playing the EuroCup and not the EuroLeague the next season, the first time in that competition for Johannès in her career.
 The 2021-22 season wasn't a big team success for Lyon ASVEL, losing in the quarterfinals of EuroCup against Çukurova Basketbol, ending 3rd of the LFB regular season and losing in the finals against Johannès' previous team Bourges, making them play in Eurocup again the next season.
 Neither was it a good individual season for Johannès who was for the first time not nominated in the All-LFB First Team since the creation of the award and having her stats going slightly down, including her shooting percentage in LFB going from 49.2% the previous season to 41.8%.

+Galatasaray

+On June 27, 2025, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

 WNBA

 Johannes went undrafted in the 2017 WNBA draft.
 She was signed in 2019 by the New York Liberty.
 She averaged 7.2 points in 19 minutes that season.
 She had a few high scoring games, including back-to-back career high with a 21 points game against Connecticut followed by a 22 one against Washington.

 In February 2020, it was announced that she signed a multi-year deal with the Liberty.
-However, because of the COVID pandemic, she was suspended for the 2020 season.
+However, because of the COVID pandemic, she opted not to play during the 2020 season and the Liberty suspended her contract for the year.
 She didn't play the 2021 season either because of overseas commitment, having both the EuroBasket and the Olympic Games to play that summer.

-On June 8th, the Liberty announced that she would join the team for the 2022 season.
-She improved her career high in points by scoring 23 points in a loss against the Seattle Storm on June 20th 2022.
+On 8 June 2022, the Liberty announced that she would join the team for the 2022 season.
+She improved her career high in points by scoring 23 points in a loss against the Seattle Storm on 20 June 2022.

+In March 2023, Johannès re-signed with the Liberty.

+Johannès did not play in the 2024 WNBA season, focusing on the 2024 Olympic Games.

+On 21 March 2025, Liberty announced that they had re-signed Johannès for the 2025 season.